stoeckley/Eat-Static/README.md

 (blend red-square [(= :red) [color :red]] square)

 ;; Now the color has a default value as well as a specific enforcement.
+However, you ;; have now turned color into something akin to a "final" field with the validation expression; ;; any other value of color will not pass validation, included in blended "sub-classes."

 ;; Having default values can be useful for many situations, as you shall see below.
 ```